Mikhail Fridman: Sanctions

-In October 2022 Fridman offered to transfer $1 billion of his personal wealth into a Ukrainian bank that he co-founded.
+In October 2022 Fridman offered to transfer $1 billion of his personal wealth into the Ukrainian Sense Bank that he co-founded.
 Officials said the proposal was calculated to persuade the UK to lift sanctions against him.
 Fridman denied making a quid pro quo offer to Ukraine.
+Following the invasion of Ukraine Sense Bank transferred millions of its own budget to the needs of the Armed Forces of Ukraine and territorial defense units.
+Fridman was sanctioned by the UK government in 2022 in relation to the invasion.